madetech/handbook/guides/cloud/aws_certification_advice.md

 This means an individual could achieve all 11 AWS Certifications for $1650!

+### Expensing an Exam

+An exam can be expensed.
+In order to do this, follow the [expenses guide](https://github.com/madetech/handbook/blob/main/guides/compensation/expenses.md).
+The account should be set to `Other Training Costs` and the name of the exam used as the description.

+#### Exams charged in USD

+If the exam is charged in USD, there are two ways you can submit your expense claim in Xero.

+1. (recommended) Use the currency selection drop down within the “purchase amount” field, select `USD` and enter the amount shown on your invoice.
+Xero will automatically convert your expense for you to GBP.
+The amount converted may vary slightly compared to what you were charged.
+1. Input the amount you were charged in GBP.
+You will then need to provide proof of purchase (bank statement etc.) which you will have to edit/merge onto the same attachment as the invoice, since Xero only allows 1 attachment.

 ## AWS Business Training

 All non-tech employees are encouraged to undertake the [AWS Business Professional Training](https://aws.amazon.com/partners/training/path-bus-pro/) from the AWS Partner Portal.